R-OneMKL/oneMKL/README.md

 ## oneMKL

 The `oneMKL` package establishes the connection between the R environment and **Intel oneAPI Math Kernel Library** (`oneMKL`), a prerequisite of using `oneMKL.MatrixCal` package.
-Specifically, `oneMKL` provides necessary header files and dynamic library files to R, and imports files from the packages `mkl`, `mkl-include`, and `intel-openmp` within `Anaconda`.
+Specifically, `oneMKL` provides necessary header files and dynamic library files to R, and imports files from the packages `mkl`, `mkl-include`, and `intel-openmp` from `Anaconda`.
 The `oneMKL` and ` oneMKL.MatrixCal` packages are only compatible with Windows and Linux operating systems due to Intel `oneMKL` limitations.

 ### Installation